pytorch/torchtune/CONTRIBUTING.md

 Note that the above flags can be combined with other pytest flags, so e.g. `pytest tests -m integration_test -k 'test_loss'` will run only recipe tests matching the substring `test_loss`.

 > [!NOTE]
-> It is important to note that reference loss values have been calculated on CPU/GPU.
-As a result, some tests may be skipped on non-CUDA platforms.
-Keep this in mind when adding new tests involving calculations.
+> Expected reference values for many of our tests have been calculated on Intel-based CPUs, or CUDA-based GPUs.
+Precision differences when testing on other hardware may cause certain tests to fail due to calculated values falling outside the configured tolerance limits.
+These tests may be skipped based on detected hardware (e.g. for [MPS](https://github.com/pytorch/torchtune/blob/ca95345b732d41bab7261d208cd5c860a2f76a5a/tests/test_utils.py#L345).

 &nbsp;